Skip to Main Content

 • Rockies' Troy Johnston: Sitting against southpaw

 Johnston is out of the lineup for Sunday's game against the Phillies.
-With southpaw Cristopher Sanchez on the bump for Philadelphia, the Rockies will stock up on some extra right-handed bats while Johnston joins fellow left-handed hitters Edouard Julien, TJ Rumfield and Brett Sullivan on the bench.
-Jordan Beck will receive the nod in right field in place of Johnston.
+With southpaw Cristopher Sanchez on the bump for Philadelphia, the Rockies will stock up on right-handed bats in the lineup, with Johnston joining fellow left-handed hitters Edouard Julien, TJ Rumfield and Brett Sullivan on the bench.
+Jordan Beck will receive the nod in right field.

 ...
 See More ...
 See Less